Home Academics Undergraduate Majors

 Environmental Science

-Environmental science is the application of scientific information in order to solve conflicts resulting from humans’ use of our planet’s resources.
+Environmental science is the application of scientific information in order to solve conflicts resulting from human use of our planet’s resources.

-Through this interdisciplinary study, you will gain an understanding of the sustainability of natural systems and resources, the interrelationships between these systems, and the human impact on the environment.
+Through this interdisciplinary program, you’ll gain an understanding of the sustainability of natural systems and resources, the interrelationships between these systems and the human impact on the environment.

 Beyond the required foundational science courses, the program provides a broad range of science and humanities courses to select from, allowing you to tailor the program to your interests.
 The curriculum emphasizes experiential learning, which provides you with opportunities to actively engage in research.

-Here are just a few of the courses you can choose to take that align with your own interests:
+Here are just a few of the subjects you can choose to study within your areas of interest:

 • Marine Biology